Want your next fundraising campaign to be a success?

 Step 5: Update, update, and update some more

-One of the worst things you can do, especially with an emotional campaign, is to just blast out your campaign once then forget about it.
+One of the worst things you can do, especially with an emotional campaign, is to blast your campaign once and then forget about it.

 You need to give multiple updates to your supporters!
 This means sending them back to the campaign page three, four, maybe even five times!

-Not only should you give them updates on the campaign’s progress, you need to update them on the causes’ progress as well!
+Not only should you give them updates on the campaign’s progress, but you also need to update them on the causes’ progress!
 How cruel is it to break someone’s heart and tell them a sad story about a big need in the world, then never give them any kind of uplifting news?